-Choosing the correct board size can be a complex dynamic that involves a number of important factors, complemented by a touch of personal preference.
-Our goal as Experts here at Curated is to provide you with the advice and guidance necessary for you to begin carving your own path through the mountains.
+Your “snowboard size” is the size of snowboard you should typically shop for when purchasing a new board.
+While there is no way to find your “perfect” snowboard size based on a graph or a simple snowboard size chart, there is a general size range (typically 5cms) each rider should follow when picking out the size of their next snowboard.
+Choosing this correct board size range can be a complex dynamic that involves a number of important factors, complemented by a touch of personal preference.
+Our goal as Experts here on Curated is to provide you with the advice and guidance necessary for you to begin carving your own path through the mountains.
 So let’s break down all of the factors and tech to determine what snowboard size is best for you!

 If you’ve ever rented a board or snagged a hand-me-down from your older brother, you’ve probably fallen victim to the quick “make sure it’s near your chin” method of sizing.
 Or you've stumbled upon various snowboard sizing calculators that have spit out a random number for you.
 If this is the case, the snowboard size you’re currently used to may not be the one that’s gonna give you confidence and longevity as you progress.
 This method of sizing neglects the most important aspect of choosing a board: your weight.
 Fortunately, we’ve abandoned that way of thinking for a much more personal fit!

 Your snowboard won’t know your favorite movie or remember your aunt’s birthday, much like it won’t know how tall you are.
 But, it will know exactly how much you weigh.
 The flex scale that determines how soft or rigid your board is?
 Completely dependent on weight!
 Refer to this snowboard size chart for a general basis on what snowboard length is best for you.
-While this is just a good rule of thumb and _not _a comprehensive guide, it will serve all!
-Even as a kids' snowboard size chart!
+We even have more information on a kids' snowboard size chart and a women's snowboard size chart.
+While these snowboard size charts are a good rule of thumb, remember they are not a comprehensive guide.

 If you want to learn more about sidecut, effective edge, taper, and waist-width, this deep dive is for you!